 In order to advertise financial services in certain countries, advertisers must complete a verification process.
 For most advertisers, this process will entail providing information about the type of financial services they provide, whether they are licensed to provide those services, and their registration number, among other things.
 Additional information about country-specific requirements can be found below.

 - G2 verification: Advertisers should complete the verification form on the G2 website.
-As part of G2’s third-party verification process, G2 will ask advertisers about the type of financial services they provide, whether they are licensed to provide those services and their registration number, among other things.
+As part of G2’s verification process, G2 will ask advertisers about the type of financial services they provide, whether they are licensed to provide those services and their registration number, among other things.
 Advertisers must demonstrate that the relevant national financial services regulator directly authorises them to undertake financial services activities or that they are exempt from that requirement.

-Please note that in order to promote claims management services in connection with financial products or services, such as scam redress services, advertisers must be or operate on behalf of a claims management-licensed financial service provider, a government entity, non-profit organisation or legal service provider.
+Note that in order to promote claims management services in connection with financial products or services, such as scam redress services, advertisers must be or operate on behalf of a claims management-licensed financial service provider, a government entity, non-profit organisation or legal service provider.

 For more information on relevant national financial services regulators and enforcement dates, please visit our Financial Services Verification: Relevant Regulators and Enforcement Dates page.